 The last word

 It’s vital to look at the unique features of each option when weighing up the next step in scaling your business.
 While there is no “right answer”, it is important to consult experts and understand the limitations in each jurisdiction.
-At The Startup CFO,we offer expert CFO services for startups drawing on our expertise and passion for growing your business and providing sound financial support and services every step of the way.
+At The Startup CFO, we offer expert CFO services for startups drawing on our expertise and passion for growing your business and providing sound financial support and services every step of the way.
+It’s vital to look at the unique features of each option when weighing up the next step in scaling your business.
+While there is no “right answer”, it is important to consult experts and understand the limitations in each jurisdiction.
+We hope this articule about the key differences between convertible notes and SAFEs was helpful.